How to analyze landing pages: the four signals beyond bounce rate

 12. Get the four signals on your own site

 On the average landing page, most visitors never click through to a second page.
 That has been true for as long as landing pages have existed.
-So when your landing-page report opens with bounce rate as the headline metric, it is telling you what is normal, not what is working.
+So when your report opens with bounce rate as the headline metric, it is telling you what is normal, not what is working.

 Key Takeaways